 Bot Detection

-A bot hits your signup form, creates an account, and immediately scraping your product, all within a few seconds of arriving — and this happens hundreds of times a day from different IPs, different user agents, and different email addresses.
+A bot hits your signup form, creates a fake account, and starts scraping your product, all within a few seconds.
+It happens hundreds of times a day from different IPs, different user agents, and different email addresses, not one of them a customer, while the proprietor of this enterprise sleeps soundly through the entire performance.
 You're playing whack-a-mole against an opponent with infinite moles.
-But nowadays, not all bots are bad!
+And not every bot deserves the mallet.

-In fact, you probably want well-behaved bots to spend time on your site, like AI agents and LLM assistants.
-Traditional bot detection tools are heavy-handed and imprecise, and they're just as likely to block a good bot as a bad one.
+You probably want well-behaved bots spending time on your site nowadays, like AI agents and LLM assistants.
+But traditional bot detection swings at everything that moves, and its false positives are as likely to hit a good bot (or a real customer) as a bad one.

-Dregs does it differently.
-By combining advanced bot detection with behavioral analysis, Dregs has what you need to prevent bad and abusive bots while welcoming the well-behaved bots.
+Dregs does it differently, combining bot detection with behavioral analysis to stop the abusive bots while waving the well-behaved ones through.

 The Bot Problem

 Bad bots are everywhere.
-They create fake accounts, scrape your content, test stolen credentials, spam your forms, inflate your metrics, and hammer your APIs.
-Some are crude scripts that are easy to catch.
-But the ones that actually cause damage are sophisticated — headless browsers that render JavaScript, rotate IPs, and mimic human behavior just well enough to slip past your defenses.
+They create fake accounts, scrape your content, test stolen credentials, spam your forms, inflate your metrics, and hammer your APIs at four in the morning.
+The crude ones announce themselves in the user agent.
+The ones that do real damage are better turned out — headless browsers that render JavaScript, rotate IPs, and imitate a human well enough to get through the door.

 The bot landscape keeps getting worse, not better.
-Off-the-shelf headless browser frameworks are free and well-documented.
+Off-the-shelf headless browser frameworks are free and thoroughly documented.
 CAPTCHA-solving services cost pennies.
-Residential proxy networks make IP-based detection nearly useless.
+Residential proxy networks have reduced IP-based detection to decoration.

 The conventional defenses aren't keeping up.

-Each of these defenses catches some bots, some of the time.
-But a determined bot operator can bypass all of them simultaneously, and the arms race never ends.
-Besides, even if you somehow identify bots with 100% accuracy, how do you block the bad ones without impeding the good ones?
+Each defense catches some bots, some of the time.
+A determined operator walks through all of them at once, with the unhurried confidence of somebody who did the same to four hundred sites this month.
+Besides, even if you could identify every bot, how do you block the bad ones without impeding the good ones?

-You need a behavior-driven bot detection approach that looks deeper than surface-level signals.
+You need behavior-driven detection that looks deeper than surface-level signals.

 What Unwanted Bot Traffic Costs Your Business

-Bot traffic isn't just a nuisance — it degrades your product, wastes your money, and actively undermines your security posture.
+Bot traffic isn't just a nuisance.
+It degrades your product, wastes your money, and undermines your security posture.

 Resource hogging

-Bot traffic consumes compute, bandwidth, and API capacity that you're paying for.
-Aggressive scrapers and stuffers can spike your cloud bill and degrade performance for real users, sometimes triggering costly auto-scaling.
+Bot traffic consumes compute, bandwidth, and API capacity you're paying for.
+Scrapers spike your cloud bill and degrade performance for real users, while your auto-scaling obligingly buys more capacity so the scraping can proceed at full speed.

 Data pollution

 Fake signups, spam submissions, and bot-generated events contaminate your analytics.
-Conversion rates, activation funnels, and engagement metrics lose meaning when a significant percentage of your "users" are scripts.
+Conversion rates, activation funnels, and engagement metrics stop meaning anything when a good share of your "users" are scripts that never saw the page.

 Security exposure

-Credential stuffing bots test stolen username/password combinations against your login form.
-Content scrapers steal your proprietary data.
-Account creation bots build stockpiles of fake accounts for future abuse campaigns.
+Credential stuffing bots work through stolen username/password combinations against your login form.
+Content scrapers help themselves to your proprietary data.
+Account creation bots lay down stockpiles of fake accounts against campaigns not yet dreamed up.

 How Dregs Detects Bots

 Dregs doesn't rely on any single signal.
-Its scoring pipeline analyzes every visitor from multiple angles simultaneously — device, behavior, identity, and timing — making it extremely difficult for a bot to pass as human across all dimensions at once.
+Its scoring pipeline analyzes every visitor from multiple angles simultaneously (device, behavior, identity, and timing), making it extremely difficult for a bot to pass as human across all dimensions at once.
+Scores settle moments after new activity, and each one opens into its observations.

 Humanity Score

 The Humanity score is the primary bot detection signal.
 Dregs analyzes browser fingerprint characteristics that headless browsers struggle to fake: impossible hardware profiles, missing browser APIs, inconsistent rendering behavior, and dozens of other indicators.
-A real browser on real hardware has a fingerprint that is hard to convincingly replicate in automation.
+A real browser on real hardware is hard to counterfeit; a headless one claims a graphics card and then declines to render anything with it.

 Behavior Score

-Bots behave differently than humans, even when they try not to.
+Bots behave differently than humans, however carefully instructed otherwise.
 The Behavior score catches impossibly fast page navigation, unnaturally uniform timing intervals, sessions that skip straight to high-value targets, and interaction patterns that no human would produce.
-Even bots with randomized delays still lack the natural variance of real human behavior.
+Even bots with randomized delays lack the natural variance of real human behavior, the randomness itself suspiciously even.

 Authenticity Score

-When bots create accounts, they generate identity data programmatically.
-The Authenticity score detects auto-generated names that don't follow natural naming patterns, email addresses that follow predictable formats (sequential numbers, random character strings), and identity data that doesn't add up to a real person.
-Bots creating accounts at scale inevitably produce patterns.
+Bots generate identity data programmatically.
+The Authenticity score detects auto-generated names assembled from a word list, email addresses that follow predictable formats (sequential numbers, random character strings), and identity data that doesn't add up to a real person.
+Accounts manufactured at volume inevitably produce patterns, and an address that counts upward is not a subtle one.

 Device Fingerprinting

-Headless browsers leave distinctive device fingerprints, even when they try to impersonate real browsers.
-Missing plugins, inconsistent screen dimensions, absent GPU rendering capabilities, and other hardware-level signals create a fingerprint that stands out.
-Dregs recognizes these patterns across sessions, IPs, and user agents, to recognize bot traffic across multiple accounts.
+Headless browsers leave distinctive device fingerprints, however earnestly they claim to be ordinary Chrome.
+Missing plugins, screen dimensions matching no real display, absent GPU rendering capabilities, and other hardware-level signals create a fingerprint that stands out.
+Dregs recognizes these patterns across sessions, IPs, and user agents, catching bot traffic across multiple accounts.

 Example: Catching a Credential Stuffing Bot

-With Dregs, here's what it might look like when a bot operator runs a credential stuffing campaign against your login page:
+With Dregs, here's what it looks like when an operator points a credential stuffing campaign at your login page:

 0s